silinternational/terraform-modules/aws/ecs/service-only/README.md

  - `lb_container_name` - Container name from `container_def_json` that should be used with target group / alb
  - `lb_container_port` - Container port that should be used with target group / alb
  - `ecsServiceRole_arn` - ARN to IAM ecsServiceRole
+ - `volumes` - A list of volume definitions in JSON format that containers in your task may use

 ### Optional Inputs